fkadibs/HeadCannon/README.md

 # HeadCannon

 HeadCannon performs highly-parallel testing of various HTTP header-based vulnerabilities against a large number of targets.
+It helps developers and security engineers identify unexpected behavior with the following HTTP headers:

+* `X-Forwarded-For`
+* `True-Client-IP`
+* `X-WAP-Profile`
+* `Referer`

+Under certain conditions, improper handling of these headers can result is certain vulnerabilities:

+* DNS rebinding attacks
+* XML parsing vulnerabilites
+* SSRF attacks
+* IP spoofing attacks
+* Stored XSS via pre-emptive caching

 I made it because MWR Labs never released reson8, and PortSwigger's Collaborator-Everywhere requires Burp Suite Pro.
 It currently isn't as feature-rich and is basically a PoC at this point, but hey, you get what you pay for, so **it is provided as-is** and you are responsible for how you leverage this tool.
 I put this together over a pot of coffee on a Saturday morning, so it probably sucks in a number of ways that I'm not even aware of. **ACT RESPONSIBLY**